Riemann-Hilbert approach to a generalized sine kernel and applications: More general kernels

 This kernel acts on $\intff{\theta\pa{-q}}{\theta\pa{q}}$ which is, a priori, a non symmetric interval.
 However, it is enough to apply the transformation $\la \mapsto \la-\tf{\pa{\theta\pa{q}+\theta\pa{-q}}}{2}$ so as to recover the symmetry of the interval.
 Then, it remains to enforce the inverse transformations on the asymptotic formula for the Fredholm determinant of $V$.

 Let us write explicitly the asymptotics $\eqref{asymptotique log det general ordre zero}$ in the case of the kernel

-as it plays a crucial role in the analysis of the asymptotic behavior of the two-point functions in the massless phase of the $XXZ$ Heisenberg chain \cite{KozXXZsgZsgZAsymptotics}.
+as it plays a crucial role in the analysis of the asymptotic behaviour of the two-point functions in the massless phase of the $XXZ$ Heisenberg chain \cite{KitKMST009}.
 In this case, equation \eqref{asymptotique log det general ordre zero} reads

 It is clear that the last equation can be used in order to obtain an analog of the asymptotic expansion for multiple integrals of the type \eqref{integ-F} where the rational functions $z-\lambda$ are replaced by the hyperbolic $\sinh(z-\lambda)$.
 Namely, let